YanBC/docker-registry/README.md

 2. Add logging level option
 3. <del>Refactor, rename functions and variables</del>
 4. Fix bug in delete.
 When deleting images with the same digest, latter delete will fail with 404 http code.
+5. Add github actions for auto build and release.

 ## Misc